Tuesday, June 30, 2015

 Madison Clark

-“Oh, Madison, I hope the neighbors understand your enthusiasm!”
+“As far as caroling, I hope the neighbors understand your enthusiasm!”
 Mrs. Clark said.
-“I’ll have to bring them Christmas cookies as a peace offering.
-Your father and brother will watch the Christmas roast until we return.”
+“I’ll have to bring them Christmas cookies.
+You father and brother will never agree to carol, so it will just be you and me.”

+After thirty minutes of uninterrupted study—when Madison was sure she would get an A on her World Studies test—she hopped in the car and hurried to the United States Post Office with her mom.
 Usually, the line only had a few people, but that day it extended all the way around the corner into the parking lot.
+The office was about to close.

-“My Christmas Cards must be sent out today!”
+“My Christmas Cards have to be sent out today!”
 Madison said to the man next to her in line.
-“Otherwise, they won’t get to my friends by Christmas Day!”
+Her looked at mother as she waited for her in the car.
+“Otherwise, my letters won’t get to my friends by Christmas Day!”

-“Child, I have the same problem,” the man said, peering over the packages he held at his chest.
+“Child, I have the same problem,” the man said.
+He peered over the packages he held at his chest.
 “If the postmasters would only move a little quicker . . .”

 By the time Madison reached the front of the line, the post office worker slid out a sign that said: “CLOSED.”